Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/host-structure-and-stewardship-requirements/essay.md

 6. Grants and philanthropy used together rather than treated as competing paths.

 This model keeps the work practical.

+For the funding-side version of this point, see *Infrastructure Core and Philanthropy*.

 It allows the public infrastructure case to remain stable even if the first host path changes.